hboutemy/todo/README.md

   - ability to detect JDK+OS from reference build
   - refactor to add separate check mojo in addition to check during buildinfo
   - add explanations on how to test locally reproducibility (deploy reference to local dir)
+  - save comparison result of local build vs reference artifact
 - ~~track Maven Central for (effective) pom with reproducible timestamp~~
 - track Maven Central for projects built with Maven, that could be enhanced to have reproducible build
-- test reproducibility of these, manually or with containers
+- ~~test reproducibility of these, manually or with containers~~
+- ~~Git repo to track and share rebuild recipes:~~ [reproducible-central](https://github.com/jvm-repo-rebuild/reproducible-central)
+- statistics on reproduced builds in [reproducible-central](https://github.com/jvm-repo-rebuild/reproducible-central)
 - (DREAM) provide a GitHub badge showing that a project has reproducible build
-- Git repo to track and share rebuild recipes, perhaps based on [reproducible-central](https://github.com/jvm-repo-rebuild/reproducible-central) = a test done before any build tool was providing reproducible output
 - add Maven to [RB's "who is involved"](https://reproducible-builds.org/who/)
 - [dist-tool-plugin](https://builds.apache.org/view/M-R/view/Maven/job/dist-tool-plugin/site/) report on reproducibility for Maven projects
 - provide PRs to make projects builds reproducible: